sora-xor/sora-docs/src/integrated-plan.md

 **Business** covers things related to collaborations, partnerships, and key features.

-- **Curve Gauge (On Hold)**: Having a gauge in the [XSTUSD Curve pool](https://curve.fi/factory/68) to improve liquidity; this greatly incentivizes people to add liquidity to the XSTUST curve pool!
+- **Curve Gauge (On Hold)**: Having a gauge in the [XSTUSD Curve pool](https://curve.fi/factory/68) to improve liquidity; this greatly incentivizes people to add liquidity to the XSTUSD curve pool!

 - **Polkaswap as a Service**: Offering Polkaswap’s amazing DEX features to projects in search of boundless, cross-chain liquidity.